 A person or body who owes the Council money.
-The debt may derive from a number of sources such as Council Tax, rechargeable works or where an account has been rendered for a service provided by the Council.
+The debt may derive from a number of sources such as Council Tax, Business Rates, sundry debtors or where an account has been rendered for a service provided by the Council.